 In addition, Motor Cargo demanded a right to terminate the Merger Agreement if it made a subsequent determination as a result of the fiduciary duties of the Motor Cargo Board of Directors.
 This right of termination permits Motor Cargo to agree to, or recommend, an alternative transaction proposed by a third party in the event the Motor Cargo Board of Directors believes that the alternative transaction is a superior transaction, provided certain conditions are met.
 Despite the presence of this right to terminate the Merger Agreement and accept or recommend a third party proposal, no third party has approached Motor Cargo with, or otherwise made, an alternative acquisition proposal.
-Furthermore, the Merger Agreement provides that it may not be amended or terminated without the approval of a majority of the directors of Motor Cargo in office prior to the existence of an affiliate relationship between Union Pacific and Motor Cargo.
+Furthermore, the Merger Agreement provides that it may not be amended or terminated without the approval of a majority of the directors of Motor Cargo in office prior to the existence of an affiliate relationship between Motor Cargo and either Union Pacific or Merger Subsidiary.